Market environment impacted by COVID-19, war in Ukraine and inflation

-According to estimates by the Bureau of Economic Analysis, gross domestic product (GDP) increased by 5.7% in the US (previous year -3.4%).
-Investments in building construction increased by 10.0% according to figures from the United States Census Bureau.
-Within building construction, investments in residential construction increased by +22.9%.
-In contrast, investments in non-residential construction decreased by 4.7% (previous year +1.9%).
-The healthcare/hospitals and schools/universities segments, which are important for Geberit, developed with +1.6% less positively and with -8.7% substantially weaker, respectively, compared to the previous year (+5.6% and -2.0%, respectively).
+According to estimates by the Bureau of Economic Analysis, gross domestic product (GDP) increased by +2.1% in the US (previous year +5.9%).
+Investments in building construction increased by +11.8% (previous year +10.3%) according to figures from the United States Census Bureau.
+Within building construction, investments in residential construction increased by +13.8% and in non-residential construction by +9.8%.
+The healthcare/hospitals and schools/universities segments, which are important for Geberit, developed with +8.5% and with +0.6%, respectively, more positively compared to the previous year (+1.6% and -8.7%, respectively).

-In the Far East/Pacific region, economic growth amounted to 6.1% in the reporting year, slightly above the global economic development of 5.7%.
-With a share of around 40% of global growth, the largest proportion of global economic growth once again originated from the Far East/Pacific region.
-At 8.0%, China grew slightly above the average of recent years and much stronger than in the previous year (+2.3%), although the construction industry grew less strongly compared to the economy as a whole.
-There was no growth in Tier-1 and Tier-2 cities; in Tier-3 and Tier-4 cities, the market actually saw a decline and prices dropped.
+In the Far East/Pacific region, economic growth amounted to +3.5% in the reporting year, slightly above the global economic development of +2.8%.
+With a share of around 45%, the largest proportion of global economic growth again originated from the Far East/Pacific region.
+At +3.2%, China saw significantly lower growth compared to the previous year (+8.1%) due to the pandemic.
+This figure is also much lower than the average of recent years.

-In the Middle East/Africa region, economic growth in 2021 was 4.4%, well above the average of recent years and considerably above that of the previous year (-3.8%).
+In the Middle East/Africa region, economic growth in 2022 was +4.5%, slightly below the previous year (+5.5%) but well above the average of recent years.